gromann/gridsome-forestry-starter/projects/upload-images-to-s3-from-a.net-core-api.md

         return FromValueServiceResult(await _imageS3Service.UploadImageToS3(addImageCommand));
     }
 ```
+The Most important thing is to add the FromForm parameter binding to

 In the next part of my series, we are going to bring life into this bucket by pushing from our .net core 3.1 API to it.

 I hope I could help you and save you some time, if you got feedback just contact me in the say hi section.